nehalsin/holistic-life-management/parashar-oberoi.md

 9. Our role as **project enablers**.
 10. Our visit in line with schools and colleges' visits' schedule to be designed and planned earlier.

+## 2022-05-19
+1. Wants to grow fruit trees such as Kiwi, Plum.
+Also has to sow Ginger, Garlic.
+Chilly sowed.
+2. Govt. will be implementing ~~Deep~~ [Drip Irrigation](https://en.m.wikipedia.org/wiki/Drip_irrigation) in the farm.
+3. **Combined** Gurukula may be possible.
+Funding by a business.
+4. ToDo:
+    - [ ] Clear Videos of Farm and Land.
+    - [ ] Business Contract with Architect.